-- Anything covered in lecture (through slides) - And corresponding sections in textbook - Tutorial and homework essays are the exam models - Often I wrote the exam questions when writing tutorials - There are no past exams for this course (new course) - But there is a graduate level module that I've taught before (CS 5246; I taught it in 2007) - Not responsible for sections that we didn't cover - If in doubt, ask on the forum
+- Anything covered in lecture (through slides) - And corresponding sections in textbook - Tutorial and homework essays are the exam models - In the past, I wrote the exam questions when writing tutorials - There is also a graduate level module that I've taught before (CS 5246; I taught it in 2007) - Not responsible for sections that we didn't cover - If in doubt, ask on the forum

-- Exam Topic Distribution - Emphasize on second half of semester, but must skip some topics - About 1⁄2 are calculation questions, on crucial topics on ones skipped in tutorial or homework - Time consuming but easy and straightforward - Don't forget your calculator! - Others are thinking essay questions (cf. tutorials)
+- Exam Topic Distribution - Emphasize on second half of semester, but skips some topics - 1 or 2 questions may have calculation - May be time consuming but easy and straightforward - Don't forget your calculator! - Others are thinking essay questions (cf. tutorials)